[Updated] How to identify evergreen content

 We spoke to HubSpot’s Partner Acquisition Marketing Manager, David Murray, who gave us some of his best tips for making the most of your content over time, identifying evergreen content to continue promoting.
 Whilst much of the following is with regards to HubSpot content specifically, the identification of high performing content is applicable to other content management systems.

-To understand if your content is working as effectively as it could be, David recommends making sure you’re comparing the same content types – blog posts vs blog posts, and landing pages vs landing pages.
+To understand if your current content is working as effectively as it could be, David recommends making sure you’re comparing the same content types – blog posts vs blog posts and landing pages vs landing pages.
 If you start mixing up every piece of content inside your HubSpot portal, you’re going to get highly inaccurate and ineffective data thrown up:

 “If you’re looking for impactful, evergreen content, make sure you’re focused on the same kinds of assets.
 It sounds obvious, but blog posts won’t have any conversions because they don’t usually have forms on them; there will be text and image CTAs that drive you to a landing page, so you can’t measure blog posts directly for conversions.
 Whereas landing pages will all have forms on them, so you can compare like with like in terms of submissions on those pages.”

 These insights are powerful, helping you not only decide which topics and formats to use when creating future content, but when deciding the kind of forms and lead conversion opportunities to put on your pages.
 If one type is outperforming another, it’s a sign you need to use more of that in your content.
 If traffic is consistently landing on a non-converting page, what do you need to do to start turning these into leads?
 Or is it the case that the targeting is incorrect: how much of this traffic is actually relevant?
 Evergreen content is only an effective tactic if you are increasing and maintaining commercially relevant visits.

-You can do this by going to Reports > Analytics Tools > Traffic Analytics > Pages > and then tweaking your Date range, Frequency and Page types, according to what you want to review:
+In HubSpot, you can do this by going to Reports > Analytics Tools > Traffic Analytics > Pages > and then tweaking your Date range, Frequency and Page types, according to what you want to review:

 “Conditional formatting helps me see what’s going on.
 You can rank all content from largest to smallest in terms of submission rate, so you get a very clear, granular picture of the submission rate across all your landing pages – it might be thousands of pages – but you get a very apparent, quick view of how they’re each performing.”